SriHemaN/Workshop-/README.md

 as(assuming zero skew between launch and capture clocks):

                                 Tck->q + Tprop + Tsetup < Tperiod

+                                where Tck->q is the propagation delay of flop A

+                                      Tprop is the Tcombi which is the propagation delay of combinational circuit

+                                      Tsetup is the setup time

+                                      Tperiod is the period of the clock

  Similarly, hold check equation is given as:

                                 Tck->q  + Tprop > Thold

+                                where Thold is the hold time

 If we consider there is a skew between the two clocks, then the above equations are modified accordingly.
 If Tskew is the skew between launch and capture flops, (equal to latency of clock at capture flop minus latency of clock at launch flop so that skew is positive if capture flop has larger latency and vice-versa), above equations are modified